patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/form-control/form-control.md

 Status controls are the most prominent form control.
 Error, warning, and success variations should be used in real time to give users feedback on their inputs or selections.

 #### Error controls
 Use error controls when a user inputs incorrect information or selects an invalid option from a dropdown menu.
 Error indicators are often accompanied by helper text to further specify the user error.
-Read more on error messagin in the [forms guidelines](https://www.patternfly.org/v4/components/form/design-guidelines#errors-and-validation).
+Read more on error messaging in the [forms guidelines](https://www.patternfly.org/v4/components/form/design-guidelines#errors-and-validation).

 <img src="./img/formcontrol.gif" alt="Incorrect input gif" width="566px"/>